 5.13.
 The programme documentation should include a list of all SSCs subject to maintenance, periodic testing and inspection.
 This list should include all SSCs that are important to safety.
-A brief description of the preventive maintenance, periodic testing or inspection performed on each item should be
+A brief description of the preventive maintenance, periodic testing or inspection performed on each item should be included in the list.
+Annex II provides an example of SSCs to be included in the list.

-Technical procedures and administrative controls
+Technical and administrative procedures and administrative controls

-5.14.
+- 5.14.
 Procedures constitute an important part of the programme documentation, which should include a list of all procedures for maintenance, periodic testing and inspection.
-In some Member States, the procedures themselves are collected in a separate document.

-5.15.
-Where other procedures (e.g. administrative procedures or radiation protection procedures) are used in conjunction with the procedures for maintenance, periodic testing and inspection, they should be properly referenced.
-Further recommendations on procedures for maintenance, periodic testing and inspection are provided in Section 8.

-5.16.
-In addition to a listing of the procedures for maintenance, periodic testing and inspection for each SSC, the programme documentation should also provide, in a separate section or in administrative procedures, detailed guidance on the administrative aspects of the work.
-This guidance should include a description of the sequential steps (e.g. work permit, work execution, work control, testing, return to operational state and record keeping) involved in the performance of tasks.
+In some Member States, the procedures themselves are collected in a separate document. - 5.15.
+Where other procedures (e.g. administrative procedures-or, radiation protection procedures) are used in conjunction with the procedures for maintenance, periodic testing and inspection, they should be properly referenced.
+Further recommendations on procedures for maintenance, periodic testing and inspection are provided in Section 8. - 5.16.
+In addition to a listinglist of the procedures for maintenance, periodic testing and inspection for each SSC, the programme documentation should also provide, in a separate section or in administrative procedures, detailed guidance on the administrative aspects of the work.
+This guidance should include a description of the sequential steps (e.g. work permit, work execution, work control, testing, return to operational state-and, record keeping) involved in the performance of tasks.
 Further recommendations on these administrative controls for maintenance, periodic testing and inspection are provided in Section 9.